 The Pro Se Education Program helps you learn about the divorce and parentage process.
 It will educate you about your responsibilities during the court process.
 It will help you understand court procedures and what forms you need to fill out.
 You will also learn about services available to help with problems affecting families.
 Anyone may attend, whether or not they are a party to a case.
 Classes are free.

 Most family divisions of the Vermont Superior Court offer a one-hour program each month.
 Other divisions offer them quarterly.
 A lawyer who practices in the family division conducts the program.
 The lawyer cannot talk to you about the specifics of your case.
 Instead, you will receive general information about the law and the process.
 See the schedule below for the county in which you filed your action.

-- court and the other party.
-If you decide to represent yourself, you must file an appearance form.
+- If you decide to represent yourself, you must file an appearance form: court and the other party.
 The form asks for your name, mailing and email addresses, and phone number.
 If you change your address or phone number, you must notify the

 - Whenever you send anything to the court, you must send a copy to your spouse or, if it is a parentage case, the other parent.
 If the other party has a lawyer, you must send the copy to the lawyer.
 Be sure to use your case docket number on anything you send to the court.

 - The court often requires both parties to provide financial information.
 If asked, you must provide complete financial information.
 You risk prosecution if you try to hide income or property.

 - The only time you may talk to the judge or magistrate is in a court hearing.

 - Do not interrupt the judge, the other party, or the other party's lawyer when they are speaking in court.
 You will get an opportunity to speak when it is your turn.
 Behaving in a calm and courteous manner will help your case.